giovannirazzu/giovannirazzu.github.io/projects.md

     <a class="gr-card" href="https://sticerd.lse.ac.uk/dps/case/cr/casereport60.pdf" target="_blank" rel="noopener">
       <span class="gr-card-tag">Independent Review · Report</span>
       <p class="gr-card-name">National Equality Panel</p>
-      <p class="gr-card-desc">Independent review set up by Harriet Harman, then Minister for Equality and Leader of the House, to carry out a comprehensive assessment of economic inequalities in the UK.
+      <p class="gr-card-desc">Independent review set up by Minister for Equality and Leader of the House, to carry out a comprehensive assessment of economic inequalities in the UK.
 Final report: "An Anatomy of Economic Inequality in the UK."</p>
       <span class="gr-card-link">View final report (PDF) â</span>
     </a>